aleshaleksey/fansys23/08-spell-list.md

 If the detection magic has the same MP dice cost as the casting of "Fade", the detection is automatically thwarted.
 If the detection magic is of a higher level, or by a supernatural ability of class B or higher which is not a spell, the target of "Fade" must succeed an INT save vs the Threshold of the one who cast the detection magic the first time that the magic would normally detect it.
 On a successful save, the detection magic does not detect the target or any objects on its person (within its carrying capacity) or supernatural effects that are affecting it.
 Repeated saves are not necessary.

 **Upcast**: Firstly, the spell lasts for an extra 12 minutes for every extra MP die above 1 used to cast it.
-Secondly the spell becomes effective against spells that were cast at the same "spell level" (disadvantage no longer applies).
+Secondly the spell counts as being one "level" higher for the sake of automatically thwarting detection magic.

 ___
 ### Foxfire